gourav-sg/Getting_and_Cleaning_Data_Assignment/README.md

 ## Data Dictionary and Description of Transformations:

-All the steps for cleaning up the data is mentioned in the file CodeBook.md
+All the data description, measurements, steps for cleaning up the data is mentioned in the file CodeBook.md

 ## R Code: